rbeard0330/software_writing/_posts/2022-03-04-max-black-square.md

     if len(l) == 1:
         return l[0]
     midpoint = math.floor(len(l) / 2)
-    next_list = l[:midpoint] if l[midpoint].x > boundary else l[midpoint:]
+    target_sublist = l[:midpoint] if l[midpoint].x > boundary else l[midpoint:]
-    return find_max_lte(next_list, boundary)
+    return find_max_lte(target_sublist, boundary)
 ```

 This all looks very clever, but it still doesn't work!
 We achieved our goal of finding the best square for each `P` in the diagonal in log n time, but we introduced a new problem.
 Now we're doing too much work to maintain our sorted list of candidates.
 Merging lists is an O(n) operation, and we could have to do it as many as n times.
 No good.

 ## Data structures to the rescue
 We need a better data structure than the humble sorted array.
 More precisely, we need a data structure that still allows us to find an element (or its predecessor, if the element does not exist) in O(log n) time, while also allowing O(log n) insertions.
 A binary search tree (BST) fits the bill.
-Note, however, BST operations run in time proportional to the height of the tree.
+Note, however, BST operations technically run in time proportional to the height of the tree.
 With efficient packing, the height of the tree can be kept to O(log n), but it requires some additional bells and whistles to handle pathological cases.
 See [wikipedia](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree) for an explanation and a formidable list of jargon-y names for solutions.
 We could simply use an existing implementation of one of these solutions, or code one for ourselves, but I prefer a third option.
 For this problem, we don't really need the full power of a self-balancing BST.
 Moreover, we have an important advantage, which is that we know the shape of the full BST *after* all the points on the diagonal are added.
-This bit of foreknowledge should allow us to skip all the finicky tree adjustments that are required for ongoing balancing and just start out with a properly structured tree.
+This bit of foreknowledge should allow us to skip all the finicky tree adjustments that are required for ongoing balancing and just start out with an optimally structured tree.

 Here's the idea.
-Rather than starting with an empty tree consisting of just a root node, we'll use the sorted list of points on the diagonal to build a skeleton tree.
+Rather than starting with an empty tree consisting of just a root node, we'll use the sorted list of points on the diagonal to build a template for our data structure (which I'm going to call a skeleton tree--it may have a real name that I don't know about).
 Then, as we encounter reachable `Q`s in our traversal of the diagonal, we'll insert them into the tree in their appointed position.
 The trickiest part is ensuring that we support a quick search for a value's predecessor.
 As a negative example, imagine we constructed a standard BST from our sorted list of points, then added a field `inserted` to each node in the tree (this field would be false for every node at the outset, because the tree is empty).
 When we encounter a new `Q`, we would just set `inserted` to `true` for the node that stores `Q`.
 This would allow quick insertions and lookups (just do a normal traversal to the place we expect to find the value and either set or read `inserted`, respectively).
 However, we could no longer easily find the predecessor of a value.
-In a normal BST, the process for this operation depends on being able to tell quickly whether the left and right subtrees of particular nodes are no longer empty.
-With a normal BST, this is easy, because an empty subtree is just the null value.
-With our skeleton tree, though, we would need to traverse an entire subtree and see that it has no `inserted` values to conclude that it is empty.
+In a standard BST, the process for this operation depends on being able to tell quickly whether the left and right subtrees of particular nodes are no longer empty.
+This is easy to do when an empty subtree is represented by the null value.
+With our skeleton tree, though, the left and right subtrees are never null, so we would need to traverse an entire subtree and see that it has no `inserted` values to conclude that it is empty.

 Instead, we'll make two modifications:
 * We'll store all values at the leaves.
 This is a little inefficient, but at least half of the nodes of a balanced binary tree are leaves, so it can't be *that* bad.
 * Now that we don't need the internal nodes for values, we will use them to store two things: (a) the roadmap for filling in and querying the tree, in the form of the largest value that "belongs" to the left subtree, and (b) a flag that tracks whether the subtree rooted at that internal node is empty.

-More specifically, when we initialize our structure (which I'll call a skeleton tree--it may have a real name that I don't know about), we'll give each internal node with a field `left_cap`, which represents the largest value assigned to the left subtree and is equal to the median of the values stored in the subtree.
-We'll also add a field `is_empty` which will be initialized to true.
+More specifically, when we initialize the skeleton tree, we'll give each internal node with a field `left_cap`, which represents the largest value assigned to the left subtree and is equal to the median of the values stored in the subtree.[^2]  We'll also add a field `is_empty` which will be initialized to `True`.
 When we want to insert an element, we'll traverse the tree, comparing the value to `left_cap` at each step.
 If the value is less than or equal to `left_cap`, we'll proceed to the left child, otherwise we'll proceed to the right.
 When we reach the bottom of the tree, we insert our value as the left or right leaf from the last node.
 During our traversal, we'll also set `is_empty` to false for each node that we visit, since that node will now be the parent of at least one value.

+[^2]: Incidentally, `left_cap` turns out to be a hard field to give a good name to.  `midpoint` or `split_point` are clear, but they don't help you remember which side the midpoint value is stored on.
+A reader might expect a field called `left_max` or `largest_left_value` to store the maximum value *currently* in the left subtree. `largest_value_to_store_on_left` is clear and correct, but a bit too long for my tastes, at least in this situation.  `left_cap` is a bit meh, but I don't think it does any active harm.

-To do a lookup, we follow the same process, except we can conclude that the value is not in the tree if we ever hit a node where `is_empty` is true.
+To do a lookup, we follow the same process, except we can conclude that the value is not in the tree if we ever hit a node where `is_empty` is `True`.
 To find a value's predecessor, we go to first empty node on the path to where that element should be.
 If that empty node is the right child of its parent, then the predecessor is the largest element in the left child of the parent.
 If the empty node is the left child, then we go up the tree until we find an ancestor node that is a right child and that has a nonempty left sibling, then we return the largest element in its left sibling.

 Code for the skeleton tree is also on GitHub.
 Here's the final algorithm in all its glory: